You can have as many cross-team collaboration techniques as you have teams.

 - Observe how individual team members, teams, and departments contribute to the organizational goals.

-Effective cross-functional collaboration requires 100-percent dedication from you as a leader and resourceful conflict resolution skills.
+Effective cross-functional collaboration requires 100-percent dedication from you as a leader and resourcefulness in conflict resolution.

-If you have trouble taking a holistic perspective or if such perspective costs you more than expected, perhaps you haven’t considered flexible virtual teams.
+If you have trouble taking a holistic perspective or if it costs you more than expected, perhaps you haven’t considered using virtual teams.

 Teamwork vs. Collaboration: What Is the Difference?